What is Sleep Apnea?

 Sleep apnea is a condition that causes brief pauses in breathing during sleep.
 Each pause can last seconds or even minutes at a time and can partially awaken a person throughout the night, preventing him or her from entering the deepest stages of sleep.
 Sleep apnea is a serious condition that affects 18 million Americans, and this number is quickly growing.
 Over time, sleep apnea can lead to lower blood oxygen levels, problems concentrating, extreme fatigue, and other serious issues, which is why it is important to get tested if you suspect that you or your partner are suffering from sleep apnea.

 Doctors and sleep specialists can treat some sleep apnea conditions through lifestyle changes or assisted breathing devices.
 When conservative treatments are unsuccessful, sleep apnea surgery may be able to help.
-Dr. Robert Bryan, Dr. Jeremy Goodson, and Dr. Hayden Fuller at Oral Surgery Specialists of Oklahoma can alter the soft palate, change the position of the jaw, or perform other procedures from our office conveniently located in Oklahoma City, OK.
+Dr. Robert Bryan, and Dr. Jeremy Goodson at Oral Surgery Specialists of Oklahoma can alter the soft palate, change the position of the jaw, or perform other procedures from our office conveniently located in Oklahoma City, OK.

 Sleep Apnea Symptoms